 “Neurophysiological Effects of Chronic Indoor Environmental Toxic Mold Exposure on Children” by Ebere C. Anyanwu, Andrew W. Campbell, and Aristo Vojdani

-We will continue to update this as more information becomes available, if you need to find court cases to find precedence, please see our mold history page as there have been many plaintiff victories in the 90s.
+We will continue to update this as more information becomes available.
+If you court cases to find precedence, see our Mold History page for plaintiff victories so far.

 Proven results through cutting edge process